4dn-dcic/4dn-cloud-infra/docs/making_stack_changes.rst

 To modify these stacks:

-1. Write a change to the troposphere resource definitions, which are individual static methods in the C4Part classes in `src/parts`.
+1. Write a change to the troposphere resource definitions, which are individual methods in the C4Part classes in `src/parts`.
 If you're modifying an existing resource method, use the docstring reference link to view the possible configuration options, which match up to the troposphere class structure.
 2. Add a link to the AWS Cloudformation doc for this resource to the docstring of your new resource.
 These can be hard